huntabyte/bits-ui/sites/docs/content/ref.md

 ---
 title: Ref
-description: Learn about the ref prop.
+description: Learn about the $bindable ref prop.
 ---

-Bits UI components that render an underlying HTML element expose a `ref` prop, which gives you a reference to the underlying element.
+Bits UI components with underlying HTML elements provide a `ref` prop for direct element access.

-For example, the `Accordion.Trigger` component exposes a `ref` prop, which gives you a reference to the `HTMLButtonElement` that is rendered by the component.
+For example, `Accordion.Trigger`'s `ref` gives access to its rendered `HTMLButtonElement`:

 ```svelte
 <script lang="ts">